Donald Duck: Goin' Quackers: Plot

-Goin' Quackers begins with Donald Duck, his arch-rival Gladstone Gander, and inventor Gyro Gearloose watching television reporter Daisy Duck discovering the mysterious temple of the evil magician Merlock.
+Goin' Quackers begins with Donald Duck, his arch-rival Gladstone Gander, and inventor Gyro Gearloose watching television reporter Daisy Duck discovering the mysterious, mechanized, Aztec-themed temple ruins of the evil magician Merlock near the volcano.
 As she tells the story, she is kidnapped by Merlock.
 Gladstone sets out to find her before Donald, who uses Gyro's new invention, the "Tubal Teleport System", to track down Merlock and Daisy.

 However, the machine is too weak to reach Merlock's lair; to do so, Donald must plant antennas at certain locations to boost its power.
 Along the way, he must compete with Gladstone, reverse the spells that Merlock put on Huey, Dewey, and Louie's toys, and defeat several bosses, including the Beagle Boys and Magica De Spell.

 In the end, Donald locates Merlock, defeats him, and rescues Daisy.
 The temple collapses as Gyro teleports them back to his lab, where Donald receives a kiss from Daisy.